Asymptotically large free semigroups in Zariski dense discrete subgroups of Lie groups: Introduction

 For this definition to be useful in our context, we need to show that sufficiently many of the elements we found using Quint's growth indicator function are $\epsilon$-contracting and, moreover, are ``well-positioned'' with respect to each other so as to apply the aforementioned results.
 It is for this reason that sets of the form $\Gamma_{\mathcal{C},x,y,n,\epsilon}$, introduced in Section \ref{asymptoticphenomena}, play such a central role in this paper.
-Additionally, by establishing that these sets are Zariski dense in $G$ for all $n \geq 1$ sufficiently large and $\epsilon > 0$ sufficiently small, we will be able to deduce item (3) above.
+Additionally, by establishing that these sets are Zariski dense in $G$ for all $n \geq 1$ sufficiently large and $\epsilon > 0$ sufficiently small, we will be able to deduce item (\ref{item:3}) above.

 To conclude this discussion, we mention that another key feature of our proof is that it avoids the use of Tits representations \cite{Ti}, except insofar as we use the results of Benoist \cite{B1}, \cite{B2} and Quint \cite{Q1}, \cite{Q2}, which make use of these representations.
 Tits representations have been used in many seminal works (for instance, \cite{AMS}, \cite{B1}, \cite{B2}, \cite{BQ1}, \cite{Q1}, and \cite{Q2}) to embed $\mathcal{F}$ into a product of projective spaces associated with these representations and then study the $\Gamma$-action on $\mathcal{F}$ via the action of its linear representations on the product of projective spaces.
 By instead using $\epsilon$-contracting elements and a ``north-south dynamics'' result about the $G$-action on $\mathcal{F}$ (Proposition \ref{northsouthflagvars}), we are able to study the action of $\Gamma$ on $\mathcal{F}$ without appealing to Tits representations.
 We hope this approach will have future applications, or potentially lead to simplifications of results currently in the literature.
-In particular, it would be interesting to see if our perspective can provide alternative proofs to the aforementioned results of Benoist and Quint, as this would then make our argument truly independent of any embedding of $\mathcal{F}$ into a product of projective spaces.
+To highlight the fruitfulness of our approach, we discuss three applications to arbitrary Zariski dense discrete subgroups, which use both our main result Theorem \ref{MainTheorem1} and the techniques of its proof.